-This formula essentially states that the probability of any pattern of responses across all items ( $\mathbf{x}$ ), after conditioning on the examinee's true score ( $\theta$ ) as measured by the test, should be equal to the product of the conditional probabilities across each item (cf. the multiplication rule for independent events where the joint probabilities are equal to the product of the associated marginal probabilities).
+This formula essentially states that the probability of any pattern of responses across all items (\mathbf{x}), after conditioning on the examinee's true score (θ) as measured by the test, should be equal to the product of the conditional probabilities across each item (cf. the multiplication rule for independent events where the joint probabilities are equal to the product of the associated marginal probabilities).
 The equation above shows the condition after satisfying the strong form of local independence.
 A weak form of local independence (WLI) is proposed by McDonald (1979).
 The distinction is important because many indicators of local dependency are actually framed by WLI.
 For WLI, the conditional covariances of all pairs of item responses, conditioned on the abilities, are assumed to be equal to zero.
 When this assumption is met, the joint probability of responses to an item pair, conditioned on abilities, is the product of the probabilities of responses to these two items, as shown below.
 Based on the WLI, the following expression can be derived:

 Marais and Andrich (2008) point out that local item dependence in the Rasch model can occur in two ways that may be difficult to distinguish.
 The first way occurs when the assumption of unidimensionality is violated.
-Here, other nuisance dimensions besides a dominant dimension
+Here, other nuisance dimensions besides a dominant dimension determine student performance (this can be called "trait dependence").
+The second violation occurs when responses to an item depend on responses to another item.
+This is a violation of local independence and can be called response dependence.
+By distinguishing the two sources of local dependence, one can see that while local independence can be related to unidimensionality, the two are different assumptions and therefore require different tests.

-Residual item correlations provided in WINSTEPS for each item pair were used to assess the local dependence among the Regents Examination in Algebra I (Common Core) items.
+Residual item correlations provided in WINSTEPS for each item pair were used to assess the local dependence among the Regents Examination in Geometry (Common Core) items.
 In general, these residuals are computed as follows.
-First, expected item performance based on the Rasch model is determined using $(\theta)$ and item parameter estimates.
-Next, deviations (residuals) between the examinees' expected and observed performance is determined for each item.
+First, expected item performance based on the Rasch model is determined using (θ) and item parameter estimates.
+Next, deviations (residuals) between the examinees' expected and observed performance are determined for each item.
 Finally, for each item pair, a correlation between the respective deviations is computed.

 Three types of residual correlations are available in WINSTEPS: raw, standardized, and logit.
-It is noted that the raw score residual correlation essentially corresponds to Yen's $Q_3$ index, a popular statistic used to assess local independence.
-The expected value for the $Q_3$ statistic is approximately -1/(k-1) when no local dependence exists, where k is test length (Yen, 1993).
-Thus, the expected $Q_3$ values should be approximately -0.03 for the items on the exam.
-Index values that are greater than 0.20 indicate a degree of local dependence that probably should be examined by test developers (Chen & Thissen, 1997).
+It is noted that the raw score residual correlation essentially corresponds to Yen's Q_3 index, a popular statistic used to assess local independence.
+The expected value for the Q_3 statistic is approximately -1/(k-1) when no local dependence exists, where k is test length (Yen, 1993).
+Thus, the expected Q_3 values should be approximately -0.03 for the items on the exam.
+Index values that are greater than

+0.20 indicate a degree of local dependence that probably should be examined by test developers (Chen & Thissen, 1997).

 Since the three residual correlations are very similar, the default "standardized residual correlation" in WINSTEPS was used for these analyses.
 Table 4 shows the summary statistics-mean, standard deviation, minimum, maximum, and several percentiles (P10, P25, P50, P75, P90) - for all the residual correlations for each test.
 The total number of item pairs (N) and the number of pairs with the residual correlations greater than 0.20 are also reported in this table.
-There were two item pairs with residual correlations greater than 0.20.
-The mean residual correlations were slightly negative and the values were close to -0.02.
-The vast majority of the correlations were very small, suggesting local item independence generally holds for the Regents Examination in Algebra I (Common Core).
+There were no item pairs with residual correlations greater than 0.20.
+The mean residual correlations were slightly negative and the values were close to -0.03.
+The vast majority of the correlations were very small, suggesting local item independence generally holds for the Regents Examination in Geometry (Common Core).

-Table 4 Summary of Item Residual Correlations: Common Core Algebra I
+Table 4 Summary of Item Residual Correlations: Geometry (Common core)